 January 19, 2002 – April 20 2002, Touching the Twin Towers, photograph included in Exit Art Gallery's Reactions show, dealing with the aftermath of 9/11.
 The entire show was subsequently gifted to the Library of Congress.

-June 2009 - Present, Producer, New York City Taxi Alliance, a feature-length documentary film about efforts to unionize the diverse taxi-driver workforce in New York City.
-Andy Tilson, producer of The Road Home, is the other Co-Director.
+June 2009 - Present, New York City Taxi Alliance, a feature-length documentary film about efforts to unionize the diverse taxi-driver workforce in New York City.
+Andrew Tilson, producer of The Road Home, is the other Co-Director.

 Recent Conferences, Papers and Presentations

-October 14, 2016 – Structural Documentary Symposium at Temple University in Philadelphia, Experience Fades Into Memory screening and interactive display.
+October 14, 2016 – Structural Documentary Symposium at Temple University in Philadelphia, Experience Fades to Memory screening and interactive display.

 August 4-7, 2015 – Annual University Film & Video Association (U.F.V.A.)
 Conference at American University in Washington D.C.
 The Park in Ramallah screens.

 November 8, 2014 – Panel Discussion and Artist Talk as part of Fotoweek DC and the Intersections show in Atrium Gallery of the Ronald Reagan Building, Washington D.C.

 May 22, 2014 – Campus in Camps Images of Conflict and Conflict Resolution I the Public Sphere presented in the Dheisheh Palestinian Refugee Camp El Feniq Community Center.